pc-john/vkperf/ListOfTests.md

 ### Packed data tests

-These tests use one or two buffers which are unpacked into four attributes.
+These tests use one or two uvec4 buffers which are unpacked into four attributes.

 The first buffer typically contains x, y, and z coordinates as 4-byte floats.
-The last four bytes are occupied by w coordinate and normal's z component, both stored as half floats.
+The fourth component is usually occupied by two half floats - w coordinate and normal's z component.

 The second buffer typically contains texture u and v coordinates stored as 4-byte floats, normal's x and y component stored as half floats, and color stored as uint.

-The unpacked data produce tiny triangles in between pixel sampling locations distributed roughly across the whole screen.
+The unpacked data produce tiny triangles in between pixel sampling locations distributed roughly across the whole framebuffer.
-They do not produce any fragments in the rasterizer.
+So, they do not produce any fragments in the rasterizer.

 #### Packed attribute performance - 2x uvec4 attribute unpacked

-Packed attribute test uses two uvec4 attributes that are unpacked to four attributes:
+The test uses two uvec4 attributes that are unpacked to four attributes:

 ```c++
 layout(location=0) in uvec4 packedData1;  // 0: float posX, 1: float posY, 2: float posZ, 3: half normalZ + half posW